 Here is a list of stores in Mexico where you are most likely to find those goods and goodies you enjoyed buying in the USA, Canada, or Europe and of the kind you certainly won’t find at your local tiendita.

-Superama—Superama is Walmart’s ‘up-scale’ supermarket brand in Mexico—it offers the everyday staples you’ll find at the regular Walmart and in addition it stocks a decent range of ‘premium’ products including imported brands from the US, organic and ‘free from’ ranges, gourmet ingredients, as well as decent range of imported wines and liquors.
+Superama—Superama is Walmart’s ‘up-scale’ supermarket brand in Mexico—it offers the everyday staples you’ll find at the regular Walmart and in addition it stocks a decent range of ‘premium’ products including imported brands from the US, organic and ‘free from’ ranges, gourmet ingredients, as well an adequate range of imported wines and liquors.

 La Comer—When Commercial Mexicana sold-off its supermarket chain to Soriana, it kept some of the larger stores and re-branded them to “La Comer.”
-These larger ‘hypermarkets’ offer food, drink and a range of homeware products under one roof.
-The grocery aisles feature a ‘gourmet and imported goods’ section which offers ranges of fancy and specialist foods and drinks—a ‘lite’ version of its City Market outlets, see below.
-It’s worth checking to see if Superama has the same item as its prices for these imported goods are generally lower.
+These larger ‘hypermarkets’ offer food, drink, and a range of homeware products under one roof.
+The grocery aisles feature a ‘gourmet and imported goods’ section which displays an array of fancy and specialist foods and drinks—a ‘lite’ version of its City Market outlets, see below.
+It’s worth checking to see if Superama has the same item as its prices for these same imported goods are generally lower.
+La Comer has a sister-store named Fresko that offers virtually the same lines of products as La Comer in smaller stores and with a particular focus on fresh produce.

 HEB Mexico—The Texas-based HEB superstore stocks an ample range of American goods.
 HEB Mexico stores are principally based in the country’s north-eastern states, as well as Guanajuato and Aguascalientes, although they continue to expand and, if there’s an HEB locally where you live, you will be able to find an extensive range of imported food and homeware products here, including well-stocked fresh produce sections.